HARDNicker/Compendium-of-C-Tasks/README.md

 First file : A string of characters representing a certain passage of a literary work is entered from the keyboard.
 For each word in the text determine how many times it occurs;

+Second file : A set of words of size N is entered from the keyboard.
+Based on it get two strings with even and odd indices.
  ----------------------------------------------------------------------------------------------------------------------------------------------------------
  ## Functions
 Labs 9: